dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsGettingStartedGuide.md

 of the software in the Software Center or by clicking on the software and looking for “Version:” in the information.

-You can also check the R version you’re using in RStudio by checking under the console tab or the information shown in the console on start up as shown in the image below.
-Or, you can run the function getRversion() in the console.
+You can check the R version you’re using in RStudio by checking under the console tab or looking at the information shown in the console on start up.
+You can also run the function getRversion() in the console.

 ![R version is shown under the console tab](./Images/R_version_number.PNG)